Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 The classes that implement the interface decide how the methods defined in the interface are implemented.
 A class implements the interface by adding the keyword implements after the class name followed by the name of the interface being implemented.
 Implementations of methods defined in the interface must always have public as their visibility attribute.

-# An Interface Is a Contract of Behaviour
+# An Interface Is a Contract of Behavior
 When a class implements an interface, it signs an agreement.
 The agreement dictates that the class will implement the methods defined by the interface.
 If those methods are not implemented in the class, the program will not function.
 The interface defines only the names, parameters, and return values ​​of the required methods.
 The interface, however, does not have a say on the internal implementation of its methods.
 It is the responsibility of the programmer to define the internal functionality for the methods.
 Objects can be instantiated from interface-implementing classes just like with normal classes.
 They're also used in the same way, for instance, as an ArrayList's type.